-- 1. The standards in paragraph C above must be met within 7 years of the effective date of this Development Code. - Owners of property subject to this Section may apply for an extension of time at any time prior to or within 30 days after the expiration of the 7-year period.
-Such application shallmust contain the following information: - a.
+- The standards in paragraph C.1 through C.4 above must be met within 7 years of the effective date of this Development Code.
+The standards in C.5 above must be met within 3 years of the 5-Year Development Code Update. - 2.
+Owners of property subject to this Section may apply for an extension of time at any time prior to or within 30 days after the expiration of the 7-year or 3-year period.
+Such application shall contain the following information: - a.
 Name of the property owner making application; - c.
 A statement from the property owner of how long of an extension is anticipated to be needed to ensure compliance. - b.
 Address and tax parcel number of affected property; - 3.
 Upon receipt of the application, the Director will review the request, including any steps taken to ensure compliance, and grant or deny the request.
 In no case may the extension exceed 6 months.